 The price of the Digimon TCG Gift Box will be around $25, which when you consider a single booster pack costs $4, you will get all the nice extra bits for $9 after deducting the value of the boosters inside.
 For the counter case, collectable counter, gauges and promo, I think that is fair.
 As mentioned previously, having more promos/box toppers to collect would have been a nice touch, but I can’t see it being a deal-breaker for those wanting to buy this gift box.

-The Digimon TCG Gift Box will release in Europe, Oceania and Latin America in December, which is suspected to coincide with the Classic Collection release date of December 3rd.
-Unfortunately, North America will have to wait until January to receive their products, as was the case with the Double Diamond booster, which was pushed back to November 26th.
+The Digimon TCG Gift Box has been released in Europe, Oceania and Latin America this month, coinciding with the Classic Collection.
+Unfortunately, North America will have to wait until January to receive their products, as was the case with the Double Diamond booster, which was also pushed back for this region.

 Cards included in booster packs of the Digimon TCG gift box will have the original reference book artwork used in the Japanese exclusive Hyper Colosseum TCG.
 Although each card in this set looks incredibly nostalgic, it is the Alternate art versions that look almost indistinguishable from the originals and capture the style of its iconic predecessor.